Behaviour that challenges

 Remember it’s okay to take a break.
 You can always contact your commissioner or other leaders to ask for support in cases like this.

-- Being open with your team about behaviour you are finding challenging and why
+- Being open with your team about behaviour you're finding challenging and why.

 - Looking to recruit a volunteer specifically to provide support to someone.
 This can take time so agree it with the young member (and parents or carers) in advance.
 You can use the unit helper role description to recruit someone specific.